baozh166/2025_SMAZ_Project/README.md

 3. **Machine Learning Models**
    - Decision Tree and Random Forest classifiers with hyperparameter tuning.
    - Logistic Regression with feature scaling.
-   - LSTM neural network with Keras for deep learning.
+   - LSTM neural network with Keras for deep learning (To be completed).

 4. **Trading Simulations**
    - Simulates daily trading based on model predictions.